wtesler/cranny/README.md

 `name`: The name of the endpoint

 `obj`: The obj representing the required file.
-Often times is a function with the `req` and `res` parameters.
+Often times is a function with the `req`, `res`, and optional `signal` parameters.

+### Signal parameter

+You endpoints can take advantage of the abort signal which is passed in next to `req`, and `res`.
+The abort signal will fire when the user ends the connection prematurely.
+It can act as an interrupt.

 ### Naming Convention